-10.2.
+9.2.
 Sector policies to promote transition

-Sector policies are a key component of effective climate policy, and the Alliance will advocate for sector policies consistent with net-zero emissions by 2050 or sooner from developed and large emitter countries.
+Sector policies are a key component of effective climate policy, and the Alliance will advocate for sector policies consistent with net-zero emissions by 2050 or sooner from developed and large emitter countries complemented by a commitment to a just transition.

-10.2.1.
-Targeted Asks
+9.2.1.
+Targeted Goals

 - a.
-Elimination of direct and indirect fossil fuel subsidies - Policy measures (via regulation or carbon pricing or both) to deliver the national phase-out of fossil fuel technologies e.g. coal-fired power and coal mining, sale of new internal combustion engine vehicles - c.
-No deforestation, no peat, no exploitation policies (NDPE) - d.
+Elimination of direct and indirect fossil fuel subsidies - b.
+Policy measures (via regulation or carbon pricing or both) to deliver the national phase-out of fossil fuel technologies e.g. coal-fired power and coal mining, sale of new internal combustion engine vehicles - c.
+No deforestation, no peat, no exploitation policies75 (NDPE) - d.
 Support for afforestation and enhancement of natural capital, and a net-zero pathway for agriculture - e.
-Support for and potentially redirecting of subsidies for scale-up of new technologies that will provide solutions in hard to abate sectors, e.g. CCS, green hydrogen - Sectoral net-zero policies for key economic sectors: energy, power, industry, agriculture, automotive, aviation and shipping - g.
+Support for and potentially redirecting of subsidies for scale-up of new technologies that will provide solutions in hard-to-abate sectors, e.g. CCS, green hydrogen - f.
+Sectoral net-zero policies for key economic sectors: energy, power, industry, agriculture, automotive, aviation and shipping - g.
 Commitment to develop granular short, medium and long term zero carbon infrastructure plans.

-10.3.
+9.3.
 Promotion of mandatory climate reporting and transition plans